haelyons/max-experiments/README.md

 # MaxMSP-Experiments
+This repository contains two projects made during my time learning and creating with MaxMSP at the University of Leeds, as part of the Music, Multimedia and Electronics BSc.
+MaxMSP is a visual programming language intended for signal processing, and is especially useful for live experimentation with digital signals.
+The first project is a granular sampler -- Blue Space -- with a number of customisable parameters and a special design using 8 phase-shifted grains for a more complex output.
+The second is a synthesizer -- Entropy Cleric -- built from scratch with  custom distortion and delay modules, as well as a generative note system that I designed and had a lot of fun playing around with (check out the generative piece of music I made with it: [Pareidolia](https://soundcloud.com/0x0c/pareidolia)).

   ## Blue Space
 Live granular synthesis (GS) engine based on the [Sakonda Granular Synthesis v2.5 patch](http://formantbros.jp/sako/download.html).
 Features live looping and recording functionality, mouse driven sample scrub and random positioning system for evolving textures.